lwjglgamedev/lwjglbook-bookcontents-leg/chapter22/chapter22.md

 ![OpenAL concepts](openal_concepts.png)

-So, let's start coding, we will create a new package under the name ```org.lwjglb.engine.sound``` that will host all the classes responsible for handling audio.
+So, let's start coding.
+We will create a new package under the name ```org.lwjglb.engine.sound``` that will host all the classes responsible for handling audio.
 We will first start with a class, named ```SoundBuffer``` that will represent an OpenAL buffer.
 A fragment of the definition of that class is shown below.

 ```java
 package org.lwjglb.engine.sound;